 Horizontal Analysis Overview

-Horizontal analysis is the comparison of historical financial information over a series of reporting periods, or of the ratios derived from this financial information.
-The intent is to see if any numbers are unusually high or low in comparison to the information for bracketing periods, which may then trigger a detailed investigation of the reason for the difference.
+Horizontal analysis is the comparison of historical financial information over a series of reporting periods, or of the ratios derived from this information.
+It is used to see if any numbers are unusually high or low in comparison to the information for bracketing periods, which may then trigger a detailed investigation of the reason for the difference.
+It can also be used to project the amounts of various line items into the future.
 The analysis is most commonly a simple grouping of information that is sorted by period, but the numbers in each succeeding period can also be expressed as a percentage of the amount in the baseline year, with the baseline amount being listed as 100%.

 A common problem with horizontal analysis is that the aggregation of information in the financial statements may have changed over time, due to ongoing changes in the chart of accounts, so that revenues, expenses, assets, or liabilities may shift between different accounts and therefore appear to cause variances when comparing account balances from one period to the next.